June 22, Reading 2 – Hosea 11:12-14:9

 “For it is from Israel; a craftsman made it; it is not God.”

 In some ways this is the simplest of truths.
-So binary.
+A binary state.

-Israel has rejected THE LORD for man-made idols.
-Things that are not God.
+Israel rejecting THE LORD GOD for man-made idols.
+Things that are _not_ God.

 As in Hosea’s time so in ours.